pyswmm/pyswmm/README.rst

 in Python which allows the use of functions and objects as well as storing and tracking hydraulic trends for control actions.

+As of version v1.1.0, PySWMM includes new features to proccess metadata and timeseries stored in SWMM binary output file.

 Who uses PySWMM?
 ----------------